sbergwall/Railgun.Guides/xx-Install-SQL-Server.md

 # Install SQL Server

-This guide provides steps how to install and configure a SQL Server.
+## Overview
+This document provides a step-by-step guide for installing and configuring SQL Server.
+It covers prerequisites, server preparation, installation, and post-installation configuration to ensure a robust and optimized SQL Server setup.

-## Before you begin
+## Prerequisites

-  * Verify that all needed disks are mounted.
-We need to have D:\ (Data), E:\ (Program), F:\ (Backup), L:\ (Log) and T:\ (TempDB) mounted and online.
+- Verify that all required disks are mounted and online:
+  - `D:\` (Data), `E:\` (Program), `F:\` (Backup), `L:\` (Log), and `T:\` (TempDB).
-  * Permissions in Active Directory is needed for creating the service accounts
+- Ensure permissions in Active Directory for creating the service accounts.
+- Internet access for downloading required modules.
+- PowerShell installed on the server.
+- SQL Server installation media available.

+---

-## Prepare Powershell
+## Prepare PowerShell

-Before we begin the installation of SQL Server we need to configure Powershell and installing a couple of modules.
+Before we begin the installation of SQL Server, we need to configure PowerShell and install a couple of modules.

 ### Execution Policy

-Set execution policy to bypass so we can run Powershell commands.
-If your restart Powershell during this guide you will need to run the below script again for each time Powershell is restarted.
+Set execution policy to bypass so we can run PowerShell commands.
+If you restart PowerShell during this guide, you will need to run the below script again each time PowerShell is restarted.

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser -Force
 ```

+#### Parameters:
+- **`-ExecutionPolicy`**: Specifies the new execution policy. `Bypass` allows scripts to run without restrictions.
+- **`-Scope`**: Defines the scope of the policy. `CurrentUser` applies the policy to the current user only.
+- **`-Force`**: Suppresses confirmation prompts.

-### Install DBAtools module
+### Install DBAtools Module

-The DBAtools module will be used for installing SQL Server and configure the Availability Group.
-If a pop-up windows comes up with the text **NuGet provider is required to continue** select **Yes**.
+The DBAtools module will be used for installing SQL Server and configuring the Availability Group.
+If a pop-up window appears with the text **NuGet provider is required to continue**, select **Yes**.

 The client or server needs to have internet access for this to work.